-- 5. The FERPA officer on campus, Director of Registration and Student Records (or Assistant Director in absence of the Director) will investigate the violation.
-The following individuals will be contacted immediately: - Vice President of Academic Services and Student Development - o Vice President of Enrollment Management - o Director of Human Resources
+- 5. The FERPA officer on campus, Executive Director of Registration and Student Records (or Associate Director in absence of the Executive Director) will investigate the violation.
+The following individuals will be contacted immediately: - President - o Chief Information Officer - Vice President of Academic Services and Student Development - Vice President of Enrollment Management & Sites - Executive Director of Human Resources